No items found.

 This is some text inside of a div block.

-When it comes to product identification in the retail industry, two commonly used codes are GTIN (Global Trade Item Number) and UPC (Universal Product Code).
 While both codes serve a similar purpose, there are key differences that every business owner and seller should be aware of.
 In this article, we'll dive into the basics of GTIN and UPC, explore their structures, highlight the differences between them, and discuss their importance in the world of business.
 Furthermore, we'll cover the transitioning process from UPC to GTIN and why many businesses are making the switch.
 By the end, you'll have a comprehensive understanding of GTIN and UPC, enabling you to make informed decisions for your business.

 Understanding the Basics: GTIN and UPC